Your browser is unsupported

 We recommend using the latest version of IE11, Edge, Chrome, Firefox or Safari.

-Spirituality and Health Elective- UI Health/ UV/ LCHC *
+Spirituality and Health Elective- UI Health/ UV/ LCHC

-Updated: 12/11/24
+Updated: 12/22/25

-Must have completed Family Medicine, Internal Medicine and Psychiatry Clerkship
+PREREQUISITES AND PLACEMENT IN THE CURRICULUM: Must have completed Family Medicine, Internal Medicine and Psychiatry Clerkship

 Narrative Description:

 Religion and spirituality are an integral component to the lives of many people, including the patients we see at UI Health.
 According to Pew Research and Gallup polls, 76.5% of Americans are religiously affiliated and 81% say they believe in God.
 In some areas of the country, 90% of hospitalized patients use religion to enable them to cope with their illnesses, and over 40% indicate it is their primary coping behavior.
 Spirituality has direct implications on a patient’s social determinants and biopsychosocial model of health, and providers must be comfortable discussing it to provide the most holistic care possible.
 Successfully doing this addresses the patient’s wellbeing and can help build stronger patient-doctor relationships.
 Failure to do so fosters unmet spiritual needs and a missed avenue of healing.
-Through this two or four-week elective, medical students will gain experience collecting spiritual histories, having discussions on patients’ spiritualities and how it pertains to their healthcare, and familiarizing themselves with resources that can be used to meet patients’ spiritual needs.
+Through this four-week elective, medical students will gain experience collecting spiritual histories, having discussions on patients’ spiritualities and how it pertains to their healthcare, and familiarizing themselves with resources that can be used to meet patients’ spiritual needs.

 Learning Objectives: